Board elections - Spring 2020

 SunCoast Market Co-op is executively managed by an elected Board of Directors.
 The primary responsibilities of the Board of Directors are to provide overall direction and ensure the long-range security and viability of the Co-op, and to develop policies necessary to carry out the duties of the board and the functions of the cooperative!
-The directors are elected by our owner-members.
-Voting opens May 4th and closes May 22nd.
+The directors are elected from and by our owner-members.
+Applications from interested candidates opened March 3, 2025 and closed March 16, 2025.
+Current election voting opens March 31 and closes April 18.

 The terms of election are as follows: